teapotnick/git/README.md

-# Develop Me Git Exercise
+# Develop Me Git Exercise SECOND AMEND

 This repository has been set up for the Git Workshop attendees to have a go working on and committing work to a Git repository.